THE CHURCH WE SEE

-Evie, Rory, and Sullivan’s dad.
+Evie, Rory, Sullivan, and Silas' dad.

 I am a pastor, church planter, musician, songwriter, reader, and writer.
 I look for Jesus, the one who made all things, in every corner of life and love finding him in unexpected places.
 I think the Scriptures are a lot more beautiful, interesting, honest, and difficult than they are usually given credit for and my hope is to help us recover our imaginations when we hear and read the words of God.

 For almost 20 years now, I have worked alongside children from birth to adolescents to young adulthood in both international and local contexts.
 From being a coach on the soccer field to an aid at a behavioral therapy clinic in Pittsburgh, the breadth of my experience has cultivated a strong sense of privilege in having proximity to the future generations of this world.
 Having a background in Child Development and Counseling, and considerable work in youth ministry, I seek to bring God to life in EcclesiaKids through dramatic plays, artistic expression, and a variety of other mediums.
 Knowing that Jesus points to children repeatedly as a model of our posture towards the Kingdom, I seek to ensure the littlest in Ecclesia do not feel like second class citizens, but precious and treasured members of the church family.
 Being the Director of Family Apprenticeship is an immense honor and I look forward to nurturing relationships with the families of our incredible community.

 Director of Music and Worship